Use the x-badges option to add badges to channels, operations, and schema fields as indicators in API documentation.

 - the operation item when it displays in a navigation list

-Each operation can have multiple badges, and the displayed color is also configurable.
+Each object can have multiple badges, and the displayed color is also configurable.

-Add an array of x-badges to any Operation object.
+Add an array of x-badges to any of the following:

 | Option | Type | Description |